obewds/obewds-tw-config/docs/index.md

 ::: tip DESIGN SYSTEM INTENT
 In the `midnight` color classes example above, notice the use of Tailwind CSS `dark:` prefixed classes.
 If you don't know already, that's the "class" method of using dark mode in Tailwind CSS.

-So it's worth mentioning now, that much of the inspiration for this workflow and approach comes from the PITA nature of not just dealing with long strings of atomic classes, but also adding to those long strings by adding 30-50% more of them for something like dark mode!
+So it's worth mentioning now, that much of the inspiration for this workflow and approach comes from the PITA nature of not just dealing with long strings of atomic classes, but also the 30-50% more of them needed for something awesome like dark mode!

 So the approach of this solution to that problem is ultimately meant to make things easier to manage and iterate through the evolution of an app from initial prototyping workflows to final production workflows!
 :::